chaoss/augur/docs/source/getting-started/command-line-interface/db.rst

 ``print-db-version``
 -------------------------
-The ``print-db-version`` command will give the user the current version of the configured database on their system.
+The ``print-db-version`` command will give user the current version of the configured database on their system.

 Example usage\: